pingcap/docs-dm/en/faq.md

 ## How to add tables to the existing data migration tasks?

-If you need to add tables to a data migration task that is running, you can address it in the following ways according to the stage of migration tasks.
+If you need to add tables to a data migration task that is running, you can address it in the following ways according to the stage of the migration task.

 > **Note:**
 >
-> Because adding tables to an existing data migration task is complex, do it only when you have a strong demand.
+> Because adding tables to an existing data migration task is complex, it is recommended that you perform this operation only when necessary.

 ### In the `Dump` stage

-Since MySQL can not specify a snapshot for export, it does not support updating data migration tasks.
-And MySQL restarts to continue the export through the breakpoint.
-So it can not dynamically increase the tables that need to be migrated at this stage.
+Since MySQL cannot specify a snapshot for export, it does not support updating data migration tasks during the export and then restarting to resume the export through the breakpoint.
+Therefore, you cannot dynamically increase the tables that need to be migrated at the `Dump` stage.

 If you really need to add tables for migration, it is recommended to restart the migration task directly using the new configuration file.

 ### In the `Load` stage

-When exporting multiple data migration tasks, usually different binlog positions cannot be consistent.
+During the export, multiple data migration tasks usually have different binlog positions.
+If you merge the tasks in the `Load` stage, they might not be able to reach consensus on binlog positions.
 Therefore, it is not recommended to add tables to a data migration task in the `Load` stage.

 ### In the `Sync` stage

 When the data migration task is in the `Sync` stage, add additional tables to the configuration file and restart the task.
 DM does not re-execute full export and import for the newly added tables.
 Instead, DM will continue incremental synchronization from the previous breakpoint.

-Therefore, if the full data corresponding to the table has not been imported to the downstream, you need to use a separate data migration task to export and import the full data to the downstream.
+Therefore, if the full data of the newly added table has not been imported to the downstream, you need to use a separate data migration task to export and import the full data to the downstream.

 Record the position information in the global checkpoint (`is_global=1`) corresponding to the existing migration task as `checkpoint-T`, such as `(mysql-bin.000100, 1234)`.
 Record the position information of the full export `metedata` (or the checkpoint of another data migration task in the `Sync` stage) of the table to be added to the migration task as `checkpoint-S`, such as `(mysql-bin.000099, 5678)`.
 You can add the table to the migration task by the following steps:

-1. Use `stop-task` to stop an existing migration task.If the table to be added belongs to another running migration task, stop the task as well.
+1. Use `stop-task` to stop an existing migration task.
+If the table to be added belongs to another running migration task, stop that task as well.

-2. Use a MySQL client to connect the downstream TiDB database and manually update the information in the checkpoint table corresponding to the existing migration task to the smaller value of `checkpoint-T` and `checkpoint-S`.
-(In this example, it is `(mysql- bin.000099, 5678)`.)
+2. Use a MySQL client to connect the downstream TiDB database and manually update the information in the checkpoint table corresponding to the existing migration task to the smaller value between `checkpoint-T` and `checkpoint-S`.
+In this example, it is `(mysql- bin.000099, 5678)`.

-    - The checkpoint table that needs to be updated is `{task-name}_syncer_checkpoint` in the `{dm_meta}` schema.
+    - The checkpoint table to be updated is `{task-name}_syncer_checkpoint` in the `{dm_meta}` schema.

-    - The checkpoint behaviors that need to be updated are `id=(source-id)` and `is_global=1`.
+    - The checkpoint rows to be updated match `id=(source-id)` and `is_global=1`.

-    - The checkpoint columns that need to be updated are  `binlog_name` and `binlog_pos`.
+    - The checkpoint columns to be updated are  `binlog_name` and `binlog_pos`.

 3. Set `safe-mode: true` for the `syncers` in the migration task to ensure reentrant execution.

-4. Start the migration task with `start-task`.
+4. Start the migration task using `start-task`.

 5. Observe the migration task status through `query-status`.
 When `syncerBinlog` exceeds the larger value of `checkpoint-T` and `checkpoint-S`, restore `safe-mode` to the original value and restart the migration task.
 (In this example, it is `(mysql-bin.000100, 1234)`.)